The 113 Best Google Tricks, Easter Eggs, April Fool’s Day Jokes and Pranks

-At first Google was just a search engine; then it started to get funny.
+At first Google was just a search engine; then it started to get funny, at least to those of us in digital agency land.
 Now, Google tricks, or “Easter Eggs,” lurk behind every Google search.
 The right keywords or an “I’m Feeling Lucky” search will often lead you to odd and awesome Google jokes.

 People keep asking “who wrote this?”
 We did: Portent.
 We’re a digital marketing agency in Seattle.
 So yeah, we wrote it as an attention-getter.
 But it’s still great stuff, right?

 And Google Easter Eggs aren’t just in Search, you can also find Google’s hidden treasures in Gmail, Google Maps, YouTube, Google Translate, interactive Google Doodles, and more.
 Google’s April Fool’s Day pranks and jokes have become the spotlight of their humor, but many of these gems can be found year-round.

 We’ve compiled this exhaustive list of all the cool Google tricks we could find.
 Try a few out.